OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

         default: 0.5

-        <p class="jekyll-theme-minimal scene-class-attr-comment">controls the rate at which the effect increases as the shading normal approaches the prime direction</p>
+        <p class="scene-class-attr-comment">controls the rate at which the effect increases as the shading normal approaches the prime direction</p>

     </p>